juaml/junifer/main/_sources/extending/datagrabber.rst.txt

 ``/data/project/test/data``, then ``datadir`` should be ``/data/project/test/data``.
-Or, if we want to allow the user to specify the location of the dataset, we can expose the variable in the constructor, as in this example
+Or, if we want to allow the user to specify the location of the dataset, we can expose the variable in the constructor, as in the following example.

-With this defined, we can now create our datagrabber, we will name it ``ExampleBIDSDataGrabber``:
+With the variables defined above, we can create our datagrabber and name it ``ExampleBIDSDataGrabber``:

 .. code-block:: python

+    from pathlib import Path

-    from junifer.datagrabber.pattern import PatternDataGrabber
+    from junifer.datagrabber import PatternDataGrabber

     class ExampleBIDSDataGrabber(PatternDataGrabber):

-        def __init__(self, datadir):
+        def __init__(self, datadir: str | Path) -> None:
             types = ["T1w", "BOLD"]
             patterns = {
                "T1w": "{subject}/{session}/anat/{subject}_{session}_T1w.nii.gz",